Basware/typescript-ng1-style/README.md

  - There is no separate class for directive.
 TypeScript 1.6 has strict object literal checking, so with this "old style" function based syntax you get proper compiler warnings for unknown DDO attributes.
+ - The 'anonymous' function has a name to make it stand out in debugger.

 ## Angular Modules